USC soccer coach, another parent to plead guilty in college admissions scandal

 One-time USC assistant coach Laura Janke, 36, will plead guilty to conspiracy to commit racketeering while former insurance title executive Toby MacFarlane, 56, is set to admit to conspiracy to commit mail fraud and honest services mail fraud, prosecutors in Boston announced.

-Janke helped MacFarlane falsely pass off his daughter as a soccer star and 5-foot-5 son as a 6-foot-1 basketball recruit, so they could get into USC, prosecutors said.
-MacFarlane paid $450,000 into funds controlled by ring leader Rick Singer and Jenke in exchange for their college-admissions help.
+Janke helped MacFarlane falsely pass off his daughter as a soccer star and his 5-foot-5 son as a 6-foot-1 basketball recruit, so they could get into USC, prosecutors said.
+MacFarlane paid $450,000 into funds controlled by ring leader Rick Singer and Jenke in exchange for their help with the college admissions.

-MacFarlane’s daughter graduated from USC in 2018 without ever playing soccer while his was admitted to Southern Cal his son withdrew from the school without ever playing basketball.
+MacFarlane’s daughter graduated from USC in 2018 without ever playing soccer while his son was admitted to USC but withdrew from the school without ever playing basketball.

-The scandal, dubbed "Operation Varsity Blues" by federal agents, has netted 50 defendants connected to Singer's scheme.
+The scandal, which federal agents have dubbed "Operation Varsity Blues," has netted 50 defendants connected to Singer's scheme.

-He had his co-conspirators faked college applications, portraying children of their wealthy clients, as elite athletes, so they'd gain special admission to some of America's most elite universities, prosecutors said.
+He and his co-conspirators faked college applications, portraying children of their wealthy clients as elite athletes, so they'd gain special admission to universities, prosecutors said.

 Janke and MacFarlane would be the 19th and 20th defendants to plead guilty.
 They face up to 20 years behind bars.